Peanhua/ot-harjoitustyo/documentation/manual.md

 ## Playing

 From the main menu, player can start a new game, see highscores, see statistics, change settings, or quit the game.
-In additin to using the mouse, also the cursor keys and tabulator can be used to move between the buttons, and spacebar can be used to select.
+In addition to using the mouse, also the cursor keys and tabulator key can be used to move between the buttons, and spacebar can be used to select.

 ### New game